Scientific Programming Committee (SPC)

 Lab Head at the CHUM Hospital Research Center

 Dr. John Stagg is Full Professor at the Faculty of Pharmacy of University of Montreal and Lab Head at the CHUM Hospital Research Center since 2010.
 An established cancer immunologist, Dr. Stagg cumulates over 100 research publications.
-Dr Stagg is known for having identified the adenosine-producing enzyme CD73 as a novel target in immuno-oncology and for contributing to the develop therapeutic agents targeting the extracellular adenosine pathway.
+Dr Stagg is known for having identified the adenosine-producing enzyme CD73 as a novel target in immuno-oncology and for contributing to the development of therapeutic agents targeting the extracellular adenosine pathway.
 Dr. Stagg was co-founder of Surface Oncology and is currently Scientific Advisory Board member of Coherus Biosciences and Domain Therapeutics.
 Dr. Stagg is a board member of BioCanRx.

 Dr. Stagg received several distinctions, including the FRQS young investigator award, the CIHR New Investigator Award, the Terry Fox Research Institute New Investigator Award and the Excellence award for outstanding contribution from a new investigator under 10 years of Faculty appointment by the CHUM hospital.
 Since 2010, Dr. Stagg is recipient of the Jean-Guy Sabourin Research Chair in Pharmacology from the Université de Montréal Faculty of Pharmacy.